Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 After you apply

-Program participants will enter into a Memorandum of Understanding (MOU) and partner with Alberta Environment and Parks to develop and complete projects.
+Program participants will enter into a Memorandum of Understanding (MOU) and partner with the Alberta government to develop and complete projects.

-The MOU will allow the participant to submit proposals for wetland replacement projects to AEP for approval.
+The MOU will allow the participant to submit proposals for wetland replacement projects to the Alberta government for approval.
 The MOU is a three year commitment to participate in the program with participants aiming to complete one new project each year.

-Program participants enter into a 5-year contract with Alberta Environment and Parks.
+Program participants enter into a 5-year contract with the Alberta government.
 Construction activities are typically completed in year one, followed by four years of monitoring of the newly established wetland.
 Program participants are required to submit annual reports to the Wetland Replacement Program outlining project progress and any achievements.
 After 5 years, program participants are required to submit a final report at the conclusion of their project that reports on the success of wetland establishment.

 - Alberta Wetland Classification System Guide